Jens Hilscher†, Robert A. Jarrow‡, and Donald R. van Deventer§

-This paper derives a tractable, arbitrage-free valuation model for corporate coupon bonds that includes a more realistic recovery rate process than that used in the existing literature.
-The existing literature uses a recovery rate process that is misspecified because it includes the recovery rates for coupons to be paid after the default date.
-Pricing errors resulting from assuming recovery on coupons can be substantial in size.
+This paper proposes and estimates a tractable, arbitrage-free valuation model for corporate coupon bonds that includes a more realistic recovery rate process.
+The existing empirical literature uses a recovery rate process that is misspeciﬁed because it includes recovery rates for coupons due after default.
+Misspeciﬁcation errors resulting from assuming recovery on all coupons can be substantial in size.
 They are larger if recovery rates, coupons, maturity and default probabilities are larger.
-We present evidence that market prices of traded coupon bonds reflect the different recovery rates that our model predicts and that our model provides a good fit to market prices.
+We present evidence that coupon bond market transaction prices reﬂect the diﬀerent recovery rates that our model predicts and that our model provides a good ﬁt to market prices.

-An important and still debated issue in the fixed income literature is the exact decomposition of a coupon bond’s credit spread into its various components: the expected loss, a default risk premium, a liquidity risk premium, and an adjustment for the deductibility of government bond income for state taxes.
-See Duffee , Elton, Gruber, Agrawal, and Mann , Collin-Dufresne, Goldstein, and Martin , Duffie, Pedersen, and Singleton , Driessen , and Longstaff, Mithal, and Neis .
-All of these papers make the assumption, either implicitly by using credit spreads or explicitly in the construction of a reduced form model, that a coupon bond is equivalent to a portfolio of risky zero-coupon bonds from a single term structure where the number of each zero-coupon bond held in the portfolio corresponds to the promised dollar cash payments (coupons and principal), and the maturity of each zero-coupon bond corresponds to the cash payment dates (see expression (10) in the text).
+An important and still debated issue in the ﬁxed income literature is the exact decomposition of a coupon bond’s credit spread into its various components: the expected loss, a default risk premium, a liquidity risk premium, and an adjustment for the deductibility of government bond income for state taxes.
+This literature can be partitioned into two streams.
+The ﬁrst stream estimates credit spreads directly (see Elton, Gruber, Agrawal, and Mann , Collin-Dufresne, Goldstein, and Martin ), and the second stream prices bonds or related securities using a reduced form model (see Duﬀee , Duﬃe, Pedersen, and Singleton , Driessen , and Longstaﬀ, Mithal, and Neis ).
+A careful reading of these papers shows that this literature makes the assumption (either implicitly or explicitly) that a coupon bond is equivalent to a portfolio of risky zero-coupon bonds valued using a single term structure.
+The number of zero-coupon bonds held in the portfolio corresponds to the promised coupons and principal with their maturities corresponding to the payment dates (see expression (10) in the text).
+For the credit spread estimation literature, this implicit assumption follows because all promised coupons and principal are included when computing a bond’s credit spread.
+In the reduced form model literature, the recovery rate process utilized is the “recovery of market value (RMV)” introduced by Lando and Duﬃe and Singleton , which implies this result.
+This pricing approach assumes that when discounting, coupon and principal cash ﬂows are treated the same, and, therefore, that both promised payments entitle the holder to recovery in default.
+For subsequent discussion, we therefore call this approach the “full-coupon recovery” model.

 The outline of the paper is as follows.
 Section 2 presents the model for valuing risky coupon bonds, while Section 3 discusses the model’s empirical parameterization.
-Section 4 discusses the estimation procedures, while Section 5 presents some illustrative pricing results for six representative bond issuers on August 30, 2018.
-Section 6 presents a comparative analysis of two alternative pricing models, Section 7 provides some specification tests, and Section 8 concludes.
+Section 4 discusses the estimation procedures, while Section 5 presents some illustrative pricing results for three companies that ﬁled for bankruptcy.
+Section 6 presents a comparative analysis of two alternative pricing models, Section 7 provides a time series comparison of these models and the ratings-based model, and Section 8 presents some speciﬁcation tests.
+Section 9 concludes.

 Please click here for the full Paper.

-∗ Helpful comments from John Y. Campbell and seminar participants at the Bank of England, the Bank of Finland, the Board of Governors of the Federal Reserve, the European Bank for Reconstruction and Development, the International Monetary Fund, and the World Bank are gratefully acknowledged.
+∗Helpful comments from John Y. Campbell and seminar participants at the Bank of England, the Bank of Finland, the Board of Governors of the Federal Reserve, the European Bank for Reconstruction and Development, the International Monetary Fund, the World Bank, Brandeis University, and the 2019 GEA meetings at the Frankfurt School of Finance and Management are gratefully acknowledged.

 § Kamakura Corporation, Honolulu, Hawaii 96815. email: firstname.lastname@example.org.